 Show how Duke's community or mission reflects this value.

-Example: "My value of community engagement resonates with DukeEngage's global service projects, particularly its work in rural health clinics."
+Example: "My value of community engagement resonates with DukeEngage's global service projects."

 Q: Connect interests to Duke?